When should you go to the pharmacy vs the GP?

 Medicine checks

-- asthma and COPD
+- asthma

-- type 2 diabetes
+- diabetes (type 2)

 - heart failure

-- high blood pressure
+- high blood pressure (hypertension)

 This includes a series of appointments, beginning when you first start your new medication, and then later on – to see how you are getting on.
-It can help you to work out a plan for when to take your medication, how to manage side effects and other lifestyle considerations.
+It can help you to work out a plan for when to take your medication, how to manage side effects, and other lifestyle considerations.

 - unexpected weight loss

-- a persistent cough or breathlessness
+- a persistent cough or breathlessness (that doesn’t need emergency attention)

 - unexplained bruising or bleeding